-- About half of drivers admitted to drinking and driving.
+- About half of the drivers surveyed admitted to drinking and driving.

-- 20% of drivers reported to using marijuana.
+- 20 percent of drivers reported to using marijuana.

-- ~35% of truckers who are involved in fatal accidents test positive for illegal drugs.
+- 35 percent of truckers who are involved in fatal accidents test positive for illegal drugs.

-- 33% of drivers who crash due to fatigue also failed drug tests.
+- 33 percent of drivers who crash due to fatigue also failed drug tests.

-What drives truckers to drug or alcohol use?
+What drives truckers to use drugs or alcohol?

 Trucking companies as well as drivers both financially benefit from working extremely long hours.
-Skipping sleep can make drivers, especially younger ones or ones on longer nighttime trips, turn to an “alternative” to stay awake.
+Industry standards push for deliveries to arrive on time, and there’s money to make.
+However, skipping sleep can make drivers, especially younger ones or ones on longer nighttime trips, turn to an “alternative” to stay awake.
 Therefore, drivers are trying to keep up their pep with the use of things like amphetamines.
-And although many are under the false impression that this will help their driving, in actuality “psychoactive substances have been proved to impair driving and cause a greater risk of traffic accidents.”
-Those long hours can also drive a person to the misuses of booze or illicit drugs to forget about the work stress.
-Loneliness can also bring a person to succumb to the lure of a few drinks or the use of illicit drugs.
+There are many other reasons that truck drivers seek comfort in substances.
+For example, working long hours can trigger stress and loneliness, both of which can bring a person to succumb to the lure of a few drinks or the use of illicit drugs.
+Although people who are sleepy, sad, and distracted are dangerous, people on drugs are even more dangerous.
+This is especially the case when they’re trucking a huge semi-truck at fast speeds down the highway.
 Shockingly, according to LegalInfo.com, drug abuse among truck drivers can take approximately 5,000 lives each year.

+So, what’s being done about this?
 A spokesperson for the U.S. Department of Transportation’s Federal Motor Carrier Safety Administration (FMCSA) said, “We acknowledge the pressure and daily demands on commercial motor vehicle drivers, but also believe the vast majority of truck drivers are dedicated professionals who would never jeopardize their careers, their safety and the safety of other travelers by using substances or medications that would adversely impact their ability to operate safely on the nation’s highways.”
-Apparently, only about 1% of randomly drug and alcohol tested drivers came up positive.
-However, despite the strict requirements, some smaller companies don’t even bother testing some of their employees.
+Apparently, only about 1 percent of drivers who are randomly tested for drug and alcohol come up positive.